nam-301/culturabinaria/CONTRIBUTING.md

 # Contributing to Culturabinaria

-Per la traduzione italiana, cliccare qui
+:it: Per la traduzione italiana, cliccare [qui]

-First of all: thank you for taking the time to contribute!
+ :sparkles: First of all: thank you for taking the time to contribute!  :sparkles:

 The following is a set of guidelines for contributing to Culturabinaria.